Our Board of Directors plays a crucial role in helping the AJW thrive in the community. Members and Officers include :

 The AJW could not exist without the talents of our incredible musicians.
 Past and present performers include:

 Robert Alexius (tuba, bass) began his professional music career in New Orleans in 1951.
 Over the course of almost fifty years, he has played with such greats as Elvis Presley, Floyd Kramer, Boots Randolph, and Jerry Lee Lewis, as well as eleven seasons with the Memphis Symphony Orchestra.
-Since retiring from the Texas Education Agency in 1993, Mr. Alexius continues to play tuba and bass locally with the Old Waterloo Jazz Band, the Big Band Sound of Austin, and numerous others.
+We were fortunate to have Bob on the AJW New Orleans season.
+He passed away in August 2019.

 Marty Allen (piano) performed with such jazz greats as Lionel Hampton, Pee Wee Ellis, and Bobby McFerrin.
 In his thirty-three years in the music industry, he worked all across America on projects as diverse as film scores, jazz festivals, and accompanist for the Pickle Family Circus.
 Marty moved to Austin in 1995 and worked with the Austin Jazz Workshop for four seasons before he passed away in February 2003.
 His loss is felt by all who worked with him, but his playing lives on in three Austin Jazz Workshop CD recordings.

 Paul Baker (saxophone, arranger) is a composer, saxophonist, educator, and clinician.
 He has composed and arranged for films, theater, jazz bands of all sizes and levels, and computer games.
 Paul also owns Baker’s Jazz And More, a music publishing company, and publishes the BJAM Session newsletter.